FREE SHIPPING on all professional books

 After 21 years as a teacher, Kari accepted her first of two elementary principal positions, following a calling to influence instructional practices within schools on a broader scale.
 Later, she moved to a district leadership role providing staff development, program planning, and curriculum support for literacy and English learner programs with the Moorhead Area Public Schools in Moorhead, MN.

-Kari’s experience leave her uniquely qualified to facilitate decision-making, planning, and professional development at the district, building, and classroom level.
-Kari has a passion for helping teachers, coaches, and administrators find the inspiration, courage and resources to nurture joyful, and authentic literacy learning, one next-step at a time.
+Kari’s experience leaves her uniquely qualified to facilitate decision-making, planning, and professional development at the district, building, and classroom level.
+Kari has a passion for helping teachers, coaches, and administrators find the inspiration, courage, and resources to nurture joyful, and authentic literacy learning, one next-step at a time.

 Kari lives in Minnesota with her husband, John where they cherish every moment spent in, on or near the lake with children, grandchildren, friends, and family.
 Kari also loves to read, quilt, and rehab old furniture.
 She regularly volunteers to help refugee women in her community learn to read and write English.

 If you’d like to book Kari for your school or district’s next PD, email firstname.lastname@example.org to consult with our PD Specialist or click the blue “Book This Author” icon.

 - The Courage Rules: Bringing Your Best Self to Children Every Day (Grades K–6)

 - Growing Readers and Writers Right from the Start: Literacy Basics for Early Childhood Classrooms (Grades PreK–K)

 - Language and Literacy: Bridges to Success for English Learners (Grades K–5)

 - Coaching Readers: Nurturing Resilience, Problem Solving and Meaning Making Across the Stages of Development (Grades K–3)